VViIIis/Project3/README.md

 # Shipping Token
 Project 3

-## A blockchain based platform for secure booking, tracking and Management of Freight shipments across the globe
+## A blockchain based platform for secure booking, tracking and management of freight shipments across the globe
 - Based on the Ethereum network
 - Use of smart contracts